 COVID-19 vaccination programme

-Norfolk and Waveney has been making great progress in rolling out the vaccination programme in our area to patients aged 80+, care home staff and residents, and vulnerable NHS staff since mid-December.
+Norfolk and Waveney continues to make great progress in rolling out the vaccination programme in our area since mid-December to patients aged 65+, care home staff and residents, health and social care workers, people who are clinically extremely vulnerable or shielding and their carers, and to adults with learning disabilities.
 The good news is that there are now three vaccines that have been approved for use – with two currently being given to local patients.

-- If you are currently eligible for a vaccine please be patient, you will be contacted with an appointment.
+- If you are currently eligible for a vaccine please be patient, you will be contacted with an appointment when it’s your turn.
 More details

-This page is being regularly updated to reflect the national guidance and the local queries we receive, so keep coming back to see the latest news, and take a look at our updates and the latest version of our myth buster.
+This page is being regularly updated to reflect the national guidance and the local queries we receive, so keep coming back to see the latest news, and take a look at our updates and the latest version of our 'Addressing YOUR Concerns’ document.

 We are hearing some great stories of how well the vaccination programme is being delivered in Norfolk and Waveney.
 You can read about them in the compliments tab below.
 If you have a compliment to share then visit the contact us section of our website.

 Pictured: One of the first patients to receive the vaccine at the St James Surgery in King's Lynn.

 When will I or my loved ones get the vaccine?

 There are now three vaccines approved for use in the UK.
 They require two doses to provide longer-lasting protection.

 An independent group of experts has recommended that the NHS first offers these vaccines to those at highest risk of catching the disease and/or of suffering serious complications or dying from COVID-19.